Harry Bates (sculptor): Career

 In 1879 he went to London and entered the South London School of Technical Art (formerly known as Lambeth School of Art, now the City and Guilds of London Art School).
-There he studied under Jules Dalou and Rodin and won a silver medal in the national competition at South Kensington.
+There he studied under Jules Dalou and won a silver medal in the national competition at South Kensington.

 In 1881, he was admitted to the Royal Academy schools, where in 1883 he won the gold medal and the travelling scholarship with his relief of Socrates teaching the People in the Agora.

 In 1883 he immediately went to Paris, where he took up an independent studio (on Dalou's suggestion) in 1883–85.

 He was influenced by Rodin, who advised him on occasion about his work.

 A head and three small bronze panels (the Aeneid), executed by Bates in Paris, were exhibited at the Royal Academy, and selected for purchase by the Chantrey Bequest trustees; but the selection had to be cancelled, because they had not been modelled in Britain.

 In 1886, Bates returned to Britain and was elected to the Art Workers Guild.

 He created panels of Aeneas (1885), Homer (1886), three panels of Psyche and Rhodope (1887).

 Bates's primary skill lay in the composition and sculpting of relief sculpture, and it is in this medium that he achieved his most technically and aesthetically refined work.

 The freestanding ideal sculpture remained the most important of sculptural genres, however.
 Bates gradually turned to statues such as the 1889 Hounds in Leash, which is essentially a relief composition translated to three dimensions.
 In this work, Bates demonstrated his ability to convey muscular intensity and movement and led to his greater success and ambition.

 His next major statue, the 1890 Pandora, was more truly a figure in the round.
-The life-sized figure was unusually nude, compared to other contemporarry depictions.
+The life-sized figure was unusually nude, compared to other contemporary depictions.
 In 1890 this was received as a "fresh reading of the subject, and instead of the customary elf-like or voluptuous woman [Bates] has shown a tender, very gentle and happy maiden, whose features are charming".
 In this work Bates experimented with polychromy and mixed materials, making it self-consciously into a paradigmatic example of his artistic priorities.
 The box she holds is an actual decorative casket made of ivory and gilt bronze and elaborately carved with scenes from the Pandora legend.
 It was exhibited in 1890 at the Royal Academy Summer Exhibition and purchased within the following year for the Chantrey Bequest.
 The gallery label at the Tate said in 2010, "Bates shows the moment of hesitation before Pandora opens the forbidden box.
 He suggests Pandora's mood of consideration and temptation while also recognising the inevitable fulfilment of the myth.
 This way he acknowledges the compulsion of character, and frailty of the human spirit."
 His creation of the marble altar front for the Holy Trinity church in Sloane Street, London was another piece he created in 1890.